anencka/CAREScanProForma3/REFACTORING_PROGRESS.md

    streamlit run refactored_app.py
    ```

-2. Navigate to the "Revenue", "Equipment", "Personnel", and "Exams" tabs to verify functionality
+2. Navigate to the "Revenue", "Equipment", "Personnel", "Exams", and "Other Expenses" tabs to verify functionality

-## Next Steps: Refactoring the Other Expenses Tab
+## Next Steps: Refactoring the Summary Plots Tab

-The next step is to refactor the Other Expenses Tab.
+The next step is to refactor the Summary Plots Tab.
 Follow these steps:

-1. Create ui/other_expenses_tab.py
+1. Create ui/plots_tab.py

-2. Extract the other expenses-related code from app.py
+2. Extract the summary plots-related code from app.py

-3. Implement render_other_expenses_tab() following the same pattern as the other refactored tabs
+3. Implement render_plots_tab() following the same pattern as the other refactored tabs

-4. Update ui/__init__.py to include the other expenses tab
+4. Update ui/__init__.py to include the summary plots tab

-5. Test the refactored other expenses tab
+5. Test the refactored summary plots tab

 6. Update REFACTORING_PROGRESS.md to reflect the completion